Orange to take legal action after report of spying via its cable

+DUBAI, April 10 Here are some factors that may affect Middle East stock markets on Monday.
+Reuters has not verified the press reports and does not vouch for their accuracy.

-PARIS Orange (ORAN.PA) is preparing its legal response to a report alleging the U.S. National Security Agency (NSA) accessed customers' data transmitted by a submarine cable partly used by the French telecoms operator.
+PARIS Dec 30 Orange is preparing its legal response to a report alleging the U.S. National Security Agency (NSA) accessed customers' data transmitted by a submarine cable partly used by the French telecoms operator.

 German website Spiegel Online said it had seen documents showing the NSA had tapped telecoms data from the cable running from Marseille to North Africa and Asia.